Better Cacao, Better Planet

 High-quality cacao is specifically grown, harvested, fermented and dried for flavor rather than as just a commodity crop.
-This commonly referred to has "flavor grade cacao" or "fine flavor cacao".
+This is commonly referred to as "flavor-grade cacao" or "fine flavor cacao."
 To make the most interesting and complex chocolate, it's best to source for flavor.
-But it's just good for our chocolate, it can be much better for the people producing cacao too.
-Flavor grade cacao often fetches a price two to four times higher than the commodity market price and we're proud to say we've consistently paid within this range
+But it's not just good for our chocolate, it can be much better for the people producing cacao too.
+Flavor-grade cacao often fetches a price two-to-four times higher than the commodity market price, and we're proud to say we've consistently paid within this range.

 We delight in collaborating with cooperatives like Öko Caribe in the Dominican Republic and social enterprises such as Maya Mountain Cacao in Belize.
 They grow and harvest through agroforestry, a sustainable practice designed to use both agriculture and forestry to create a healthy ecosystem which mimics the natural biodiversity of the land and yields a more productive, flavorful crop.

 Below are some of the current producers we are sourcing from.

 Zorzal Cacao, Dominican Republic